marklearst/variables-contract/docs/contract/variable-contract.md

 JSON shape for variables stored in version control, validated in CI, and used to generate outputs.

-If the contract is loose, you get silent renames, broken references, and "same token, different meaning" across tools.
+If the contract is loose, you get silent renames, broken references, and "same variable, different meaning" across tools.

 ## DTCG compliance